huntt1/huntt1.github.io/index.md

 ![capture3](https://user-images.githubusercontent.com/42807766/49520693-d0085500-f871-11e8-9a3c-d1c09edb3cac.PNG)

-This Project Focuses on Crime data in Baltimore for six years from 2012 to 2017.
+<font size="8"> This Project Focuses on Crime data in Baltimore for six years from 2012 to 2017. </font>

 [See more details here](https://huntt1.github.io/Project1_BaltMap/project1.html)